ArduPilot/ardupilot_wiki/common/source/docs/common-autopilots.rst

     SpeedyBee F4 (this board currently is non-verified) <common-speedybeef4>
     VR Brain 5 <http://www.virtualrobotix.it/index.php/en/shop/autopilot/vrbrain5-detail>
     VR uBrain 5.1 <http://www.virtualrobotix.it/index.php/en/shop/autopilot/vrbrainmicro51-detail>

+\* due to flash memory limitations, these boards do not include all ArduPilot features.
+See :ref:`Firmware Limitations <common-autopilots_limited_firmware>` for details.

 .. note:: For more information on using ArduPilot on Linux based boards, see :ref:`building-the-code`